Using Docker Registries

 In the PCF Ops Manager Installation Dashboard, click the Ops Manager Director tile.

 In the Trusted Certificates field paste one or more root CA certificates.
-The Docker Trusted Registry does not use the CA certificate itself but uses a certificate that is signed by the CA certificate.
+The Docker registry does not use the CA certificate itself but uses a certificate that is signed by the CA certificate.

 If you are: